gnosis/GECO/Proposals/BequestModule.md

 $10000

 ### Others
 It is a very innovative way to bequest.
+Combined with [that project](https://vporton.github.io/future-salary/#/) it even allows to use a bequest _before_ the inherited funds are released.

 Need also create UI (outside of the proposal scope).